Raise your hand if you have ever been personally victimized by an overflowing, cluttered, anxiety-inducing inbox…

-Is it, then, any wonder that most of us feel overwhelmed with email, anxiously checking and re-checking our inboxes, while wasting precious time on processing emails?
-The good news is there is still hope for cultivating a healthier co-existence with our inboxes.
+Is it any wonder then that most of us feel overwhelmed with our inbox, anxiously checking and re-checking for new notifications, while wasting precious time on processing emails?
+The good news is, there is still hope for cultivating a healthier co-existence with our inboxes.

 1. Turn off email notifications